Ankitraghav000/Docker/README.md

 ## Push image
 There are the following steps to push the image:
 - Create a docker tag.
-- Login into the docker account via CLI mode.
+- Log into the docker account via CLI mode.
 - Push the image.

 Note: you have to make a unique name for the image, same name image is not acceptable.<br>